Stanisław Sosabowski: Battle of Arnhem

 After the battle, on 5 October 1944, Sosabowski received a letter from Field Marshal Bernard Montgomery, commander of the Anglo-Canadian 21st Army Group, describing the Polish soldiers as having fought bravely and offering awards to ten of his soldiers.
 However, on 14 October 1944, Montgomery wrote another letter, this time to the British commanders, in which he scapegoated Sosabowski for the failure of Market Garden.
 Sosabowski was accused of criticizing Montgomery, and the Polish General Staff was forced to remove him as the commanding officer of his brigade on 27 December 1944.

 In the opinion of historian Michael Alfred Peszke, "The worst thing that a subordinate can do is to question orders and to be proved right."
 Sosabowski had expressed doubts about the feasibility of the Market Garden Operation.

 At the Moscow Conference in October 1944, a turning point came in Anglo-Polish relations.
 On Prime Minister Churchill's request, the Polish delegation arrived in Moscow on 12 October 1944.
-Upon arrival, Churchill told them to be present at the discussions between himself, Joseph Stalin and the Communist Polish Lublin Committee.
-Consequently, Churchill coerced Polish Prime Minister Stanisław Mikołajczyk into cooperating with Stalin's disciples, or else risk losing Britain's support for the remainder of the war.
+Upon arrival, Churchill told them to be present at the discussions between himself, Soviet ruler Joseph Stalin, and the Communist Polish Lublin Committee.
+Churchill coerced Polish Prime Minister Stanisław Mikołajczyk into cooperating with Stalin or risk losing Britain's support for the remainder of the war.
 From the British perspective, any news that could be beneficial to their coercion tactics would be welcome.
 The information came on 16 October in a telegram to Field Marshal Sir Alan Brooke, the Chief of the Imperial General Staff, who was present in Moscow as Churchill's military advisor.

 The message stated that Sosabowski's brigade performed badly.
 Churchill could use this claim to put more pressure on Mikołajczyk to cooperate, because it could be argued that one of his most valuable assets, Sosabowski's elite brigade, was no longer useful to the Allied war effort.
-Montgomery's telegram is exceptional to his behavior in that timeframe.
-Two days prior to the telegram he was praising the Polish contribution to the war, while six weeks later he awarded a Distinguished Service Order to General Stanisław Maczek and decorated members of the Polish 1st Armoured Division.
-In addition, war correspondents spoke highly of the Polish contribution to Market Garden in the same period as Montgomery was expressing his negative experiences, via Field Marshal Brooke, to Prime Minister Churchill.
+Montgomery's telegram is contradictory to most of his behaviour at the time.
+Two days before sending the telegram he was praising the Polish contribution to the war, while six weeks later he awarded a Distinguished Service Order to General Stanisław Maczek and decorated members of the Polish 1st Armoured Division.
+In addition, war correspondents spoke highly of the Polish contribution to Market Garden in the same period as Montgomery was expressing his negative experiences, via Field Marshal Brooke, to Churchill.

 Sosabowski was eventually made the commander of rearguard troops and was demobilized in July 1948.
-He was portrayed by Gene Hackman in the 1977 war film A Bridge Too Far.

 After the war

 Shortly after the war Sosabowski succeeded in evacuating his wife and only son from Poland.
-Like many other Polish wartime officers and soldiers who were unable to return to Communist Poland he settled in West London.
-He found a job as a factory worker at the CAV Electrics assembly plant in Acton.
-He died in London on 25 September 1967.
-In 1969, Sosabowski's remains were returned to Poland, where he was reinterred at Powązki Military Cemetery in Warsaw.
+Like many other Polish wartime officers and soldiers who were unable to return to Communist Poland due to the risk of death or "disappearance", he settled in West London, finding a job as a factory worker at the CAV Electrics assembly plant in Acton.

+Death

+Sosabowski died in London on 25 September 1967.
+In 1969, his remains were returned to Poland, where he was reinterred at Powązki Military Cemetery in Warsaw.